 Mum was 31 and living with endometriosis in the 80s.
 She had been told that under no circumstances would she ever have a successful pregnancy.
 Her brother had died in a horrific car accident the previous year so her life was turbulent, to say the least.

-In a tale as old as time.
-R didn’t want to be a father, especially when he came from such a prominent local family.
+It’s a tale as old as time.
+He didn’t want to be a father, especially when he came from such a prominent local family.
 What would the townsfolk say to a baby-shaped skeleton in the closet?
 Mum didn’t particularly care – she was financially comfortable and refused the pressure to seek child support.

 She offered visits if he was ever interested.
 He wasn’t.
 His position was further solidified when he ran out of a store they both found themselves in during her eighth month.